 - All cooking utensils and tools will be provided

 - 2 pieces of nerikiri wagashi

 All classes are held in a private residence.
-It’s a 5-minute walk from Fudomae Station (Metro -Mita line or Nanboku line) and a 10-minute walk from Meguro Station (JR Yamanote Line).
-The exact location and address of the said residence will be given upon the confirmation of your attendance.
+It’s a 5-minute walk from Fudomae Station (via the Metro Mita line or Nanboku line) and a 10-minute walk from Meguro Station (JR Yamanote Line).
+The exact location and address of the residence will be given upon the confirmation of your attendance.

 - Please be reminded to come to the class on time

 - As the house is not childproof, toddlers under the age of 4 are not allowed